Summary

 The eyes of silence

-Max Ernst works in the company of Hans Bellmer.
+Max Ernst works with Hans Bellmer.
 Some drawings are even done in pairs.

-Hans Bellmer was born in Katowice in Silesia in 1902.
-He definitively left Germany in 1938 to live in Paris as a draftsman and engraver.
-In the south of France, during the summer of 1939, he is interned at the camp des Milles.
-The works of Hans Bellmer often have brick as a basic element such as in his work Head of a woman on a tower.
-It should be noted that the camp was housed in an old brick-kiln.
+Hans Bellmer was born in Katowice, Silesia in 1902 and left Germany for good in 1938 to live in Paris as a draftsman and engraver.
+In the south of France, during the summer of 1939, he was interned at the Camp des Milles.
+The works of Hans Bellmer often have brick as a basic element such as in his work Woman’s Head on a Tower.
+It should be known that the camp was housed in an old tile-brick factory.

-Alfted Otto Wolfgang Schuize dit Wols, meanwhile, was born in Berlin in 1913.
-He became interested in photography very early and followed an artistic training.
+Alfted Otto Wolfgang Schuize dit Wols was born in Berlin in 1913 and took an early interest in photography and trained as an artist.
 In 1932 he met Max Ernst, Miro and others during a first stay in Paris.
-He frequents the surrealist milieu.
-While starting to paint watercolors, he becomes a painter by trade.
+He frequented the surrealist milieu.
+While starting to paint watercolors, he became a painter by trade.
 In September 1939, he was interned at the Camp des Milles as a German national.
-The numerous drawings by Wols teem with bizarre characters in an environment that is disorganizing.
-It brings out a teeming worry, like that of a bad nightmare.
+The many drawings by Wols abound with bizarre characters in an environment that is getting out of kilter.
+It brings out a teeming anxiety, like that of a bad nightmare.
 One of his drawings, La Puce, evokes a wound from the camps: parasites.
-The artist struggles with his confinement.
+The artist lives his confinement very hard.

 AppleMark